 NIDA’s Public Information and Liaison Branch: NIDA’s Link to the Media

-This guide was developed by PILB as part of NIDA’s mission to close the gap between the public’s impressions about drug addiction and the knowledge gained from scientific research on addiction and substance use.
+Visit us online at www.drugabuse.gov, or contact the NIDA Press Office at firstname.lastname@example.org or 301-443-6245 for information and access to experts, research, news, and information.
+PILB developed this guide as part of NIDA’s mission to close the gap between the public’s impressions about drug addiction and the knowledge gained from scientific research on addiction and substance use.

 Cite this article